spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 {% info_block warningBox "Do not risk your Go-Live!" %}

-The preparation activities mentioned here are critical for the success of your go-live process.
-We strongly encourage you to include the tasks related to the go-live checklist in your project plan and allocate sufficient time to complete them.
+The preparation steps listed here are mandatory because they are critical to the success of your go-live.
+We strongly encourage you to complete these steps (if applicable for your project) because we won’t be able to resolve the issues related to the steps not completed in time.
+Ensure that your project plan contains the tasks related to the go-live checklist and allows enough time for them to be completed.
 {% endinfo_block %}